 These -- this company is dedicated to profit, and that's what it's all about.
-Anybody that has looked at millions and millions of panels in California that are sitting there, because they don't have anything to do with these decommissioned.
-They're just going to let them sit there.
+Anybody that has looked at millions and millions of panels in California that are 1 sitting there, because they don't have anything to do 2 with these decommissioned.
+They're just going to let 3 4 them sit there.
 And who knows what will ever come of them?
-But that land is -- it's just sitting there with panels that are not even being used.
-And we're going to be in the same situation.
-It isn't going to be any different here than it is there.
+But that land is -- it's just sitting there with 5 panels that are not even being used.
+And we're going 6 to be in the same situation.
+It isn't going to be any 7 different here than it is there.
+8

-And so this is not beneficial.
-It stops all -any kind of productive thing that this county could do will be sewed up with this solar that has taken the area.
+9 And so this is not beneficial.
+It stops all --10 any kind of productive thing that this county could do 11 will be sewed up with this solar that has taken the 12 area.
 And you can't have a subdivision.
-You can't have anything else going, because you have solar.
-And to think that they are going to try and work with the community and spend an excess amount of money, I don't know.
-That's not going to happen.
+You can't 13 have anything else going, because you have solar.
+And 14 to think that they are going to try and work with the 15 community and spend an excess amount of money, I don't 16 That's not going to happen. know.

-CHAIR BECKETT: Thank you for your comments, Mr. Eldred.
+17 CHAIR BECKETT: Thank you for your18 comments, Mr. Eldred.